I saw Marcus* out of the corner of my eye, stopped at the crossroads, obviously waiting for us.

 Don’t get me wrong: I want OUT of this chair in the worst way.
 I dream of walking, of impulsively dashing across the street just to see what’s on the other side.
 Taking the stairs two at a time.
 Being normal.

 I’ve stopped putting my life on hold, waiting for Elmo and The Leg to kiss and make up.
 I’m making plans: I’m headed to BeCON in June, a cloisonne class in October, and nothing–especially NOT a wheelchair–is gonna stop me.

 But does that mean I can’t appreciate the gifts bestowed by four wheels and an upholstered seat?
+‘Course not.

 Marcus gave me a small wave and walked off to his own lunch, my thanks echoing behind him.

 **And yes, I started back to work while I was still in hospital with my busted leg.
 My employer (very kindly) lets me work from home (well, Mom’s house) most of the time.
 Lately, though, I’ve been getting Lyfts and going into the office about once a week.
 It’s not a trivial exercise, since the total commute time is 2-3.5 hours and costs about $150 and a fair amount of exhaustion…but I love it.